suomitek/suomitek-appboard/chart/suomitek-appboard/README.md

 It is possible that when upgrading Kubeapps an error appears.
 That can be caused by a breaking change in the new chart or because the current chart installation is in an inconsistent state.
 If you find issues upgrading Kubeapps you can follow these steps:

-> Note: This steps assume that you have installed Kubeapps in the namespace `kubeapps` using the name `kubeapps`.
+> Note: This steps assume that you have installed Kubeapps in the namespace `suomitek-appboard` using the name `suomitek-appboard`.
 If that is not the case replace the command with your namespace and/or name.

 1. (Optional) Backup your personal repositories (if you have any):